 4. Hisako Hibi's family has published two books that honor the artist.
 Peaceful Painter: Memoir of an Issei Woman Artist, Hibi's autobiography, was edited by her daughter, Ibuki Hibi Lee.
 A Place Where Sunflowers Grow, a children's book inspired by Hibi's paintings, was written by Amy Lee-Tai, Hibi's granddaughter, and tells the story of a young girl taking art classes at Topaz during WWII.

+A larger version of "Laundry Room" (1945) and more information about the painting are available.
 Fans should check out the Hibi collection in the Japanese American National Museum; this photo of the Topaz art school, including Hibi; Hibi's autobiography, Peaceful Painter; and A Place Where Sunflowers Grow by Hibi's granddaughter.